AlexOfRivia/AutoMagik/readme.md

 5. **Firebase Account & Project**
    - Create a Firebase project at [console.firebase.google.com](https://console.firebase.google.com).
    - Enable **Realtime Database** (or Firestore, if you adapt the code).
-   - Generate a Web/App config snippet (API Key, Auth Domain, Database URL).
+   - Generate a Web/App config snippet (Auth Domain, Database URL).
    - Download the `google-services.json` (Android) or `GoogleService-Info.plist` (iOS) if you plan to test on those platforms—otherwise, we only need the REST credentials for the desktop client.

 6. **RapidJSON (or nlohmann/json)**